-You might have heard the term ‘service design’ bandied about and wondered what it actually entails.
+You might have heard the term ‘service design thinking’ bandied about and wondered what it actually entails.
 You’re not alone!
-This blog explores how service design is different from customer and user experience design.
+This blog explores how service design thinking is different from customer and user experience design.
 I delve into champions, benefits and tips for your business to get started.

 User experience design, customer experience design and service design sound pretty similar.
 But while there’s a great deal of overlap between these disciplines, each one is unique.
 We shouldn’t use them as synonyms!